 In the payment leg, tiering in the UK securities settlement system, CREST, is similar to that in CHAPS.
 Thirteen commercial banks are settlement members of CREST Sterling (including all of the twelve CHAPS Sterling settlement members), settling their own and their CREST customers' sterling securities transactions across accounts at the Bank.
 CREST has over 41,000 other members, however, including 2,000 banks and brokers.
-CREST members make and
+CREST members make and receive payments for securities by credits or debits to accounts that each member must hold with one of the settlement banks.

-(1) James, K (2003), 'A Statistical Overview of CHAPS Sterling', Bank of England Financial Stability Review, June; and Bedford, P, Millard, S and Yang, J (2004), 'Assessing Operational Risk in CHAPS Sterling: a Simulation Approach', Bank of England Financial Stability Review, June.
+(1) James, K (2003), 'A Statistical Overview of CHAPS Sterling,' Bank of England Financial Stability Review, June; and Bedford, P, Millard, S and Yang, J (2004), 'Assessing Operational Risk in CHAPS Sterling: a Simulation Approach', Bank of England Financial Stability Review, June.